About

 Our journey began on Hana-matsuri Festival in April 2001, celebrating the historical Buddha’s birth, when a small group gathered in Rev. G.R.
 Lewis’ (Senpai) apartment in Bristol, Connecticut, near ESPN.

 Inspired by his studies under the Venerable Thich Tri Hoang—a 43rd-generation member of the Lieu Quan lineage of the Thièn Lâm Te (Linji Chan, i.e., Rinzai Zen) school —and receiving lamp transmission and ordination as a Dharma Teacher in 2000 —our founding teacher, Rev. G.R.
 Lewis, M.A., dedicated himself to sharing Buddhist teachings with a new generation, drawing on Theravada, Mahayana, Thièn (Vietnamese Zen), and Pure Land traditions.
-Further enriched by training under the late Dr. Taitetsu Unno through the NoHo Lay Teacher’s Program, he founded the Buddhist Faith Fellowship as the first Connecticut group to blend Thièn (Zen) and Shin traditions, a vision we refined over decades, uniting Zen’s disciplined focus with Shin’s compassionate surrender—a path from self-effort to grace that reflects Mahayana’s non-dual Advaya.
+Further enriched by training under the late Dr. Taitetsu Unno through the NoHo Lay Teacher’s Program, he founded the Buddhist Faith Fellowship as the first Connecticut group to blend Thièn (Zen) and Shin traditions, a vision we refined over decades, uniting Zen’s disciplined focus with Shin’s compassionate letting go—a path from self-effort to grace that reflects Mahayana’s non-dual Advaya.

 Those early gatherings, filled with shared purpose, soon outgrew the apartment, leading us to the Elmwood Community Center in West Hartford.
-In 2004, we found a spiritual home at Wesleyan University in Middletown, first meeting at Memorial Chapel before moving to the Mansfield Freeman Center for East Asian Studies, which includes a tatami room and overlooks the beautiful Shôyôan Teien Zen garden, which has inspired our Practice & Talk Sundays.
+In 2004, we found a spiritual home at Wesleyan University in Middletown, first meeting at Memorial Chapel before moving to the Mansfield Freeman Center for East Asian Studies, which includes a tatami room and overlooks the beautiful Shôyôan Teien Zen garden, which has inspired our Meditation & Talk Sundays.

 Over the years, our fellowship grew into a vibrant Buddhist community, offering a variety of enriching programs, courses, workshops, and retreats.
 We expanded to include local chapters across the United States, providing resources and support to a diverse range of practitioners.
 While some initiatives, such as our environmental, philosophical, and family groups, were phased out, their legacy of community and spiritual growth continued to inspire our mission.

-For two decades, our fellowship’s activities were held in Middletown, Connecticut, continuing until the COVID-19 health crisis in 2020, when we transitioned to an online format, leading to an unexpected boon of expanded national and international participation in our Practice & Talk Meetings.
+For two decades, our fellowship’s activities were held in Middletown, Connecticut, continuing until the COVID-19 health crisis in 2020, when we transitioned to an online format, leading to an unexpected boon of expanded national and international participation in our Meditation & Talk Meetings.
 Post-pandemic, we joyfully resumed in-person activities in Middletown and amplified our presence on social media platforms such as Meetup.com, Facebook, X, and Instagram, with plans to reignite online and outdoor activities, inviting all to join this transformative journey.
-As of this writing, the Buddhist Faith Fellowship stands as the only community in New England—encompassing Connecticut, Rhode Island, Massachusetts, Vermont, New Hampshire, and Maine—blending Zen and Shin traditions, unique and independent in its integrative path.

 Our story is not complete; we are still evolving.
 Come, be part of this unfolding journey, joining us in this transformative path of mindfulness, grace, and connection.